friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell showconfig` : prints the contents of the config file.

 **geoip-shell-run.sh**: Serves as a proxy to call the -fetch, -apply and -backup scripts with arguments required for each action.
-Executes the requested actions, depending on the config set by the -install and -manage scripts, and the command line options.
-If persistence or autoupdates are enabled, the cron jobs call this script with the necessary options.
+Executes the requested actions, depending on the config set by the -install and -manage scripts, and the command line options, and writes to system log when starting and on action completion (or if any errors encountered).
+If persistence or autoupdates are enabled, the cron jobs (or on OpenWrt, the firewall include script) call this script with the necessary options.
+If a non-fatal error is encountered during an automatic update function, the script enters sort of a temporary daemon mode where it will re-try the action (up to a certain number of retries) with increasing time intervals.
+It also implements some logic to account for unexpected issues encountered during the 'restore' action which runs after system reboot to impelement persistnece, such as a missing backup, and in this situation will automatically change its action from 'restore' to 'update' and try to re-fetch and re-apply the ip lists.

 `geoip-shell-run add -l <"list_id [list_id] ... [list_id]">` : Fetches ip lists, loads them into ip sets and applies firewall rules for specified list id's.
-List id has the format of <country_code>_<family>.
+A list id has the format of <country_code>_<family>.
 For example, ****US_ipv4** and **GB_ipv6** are valid list id's.

 `geoip-shell-run remove -l <"list_ids">` : Removes iplists and firewall rules for specified list id's.